Emadalshamery/developer-docs/docs/nodes/validator-node/operator/node-requirements.md

 title: "Node Requirements"
 ---

-To make your validator node and validator fullnode deployment hassle-free, make sure you have the resources specified in this document.
+To make your validator and validator fullnode (VFN) deployments hassle-free, make sure to meet the requirements specified in this document.
+Failure to meet these requirements will result in your nodes being unable to keep up with the network and will likely mean degraded performance, reward losses, and general node instability.

-## Validator and validator fullnode
+## Validator and VFN

 - **Both a validator node and a validator fullnode required:** For the Aptos mainnet, we require that you run a validator node and a validator fullnode.
 We strongly recommend that you run the validator node and the validator fullnode on two separate and independent machines.
 Make sure that these machines are well-provisioned and isolated from each other.
 Guaranteeing the resource isolation between the validator and the validator fullnode will help ensure smooth deployment of these nodes.
 - **Public fullnode is optional:** We recommend that optionally you run a public fullnode also.
 However, a public fullnode is not required.
 If you run public fullnode also, then we strongly recommend that you run the public fullnode on a third machine that is separate and independent of either the validator or the validator fullnode machines.